-This gluten free chocolate pound cake is moist, rich, and studded with chocolate chips.
+This gluten free chocolate pound cake is moist, rich, and loaded with chocolate chips.
 It's the perfect cake for the chocolate lovers in your life.

-In my kitchen if a dessert can be made into a chocolate version it will be!
-My obsession with chocolate is unparalleled.
-I'd eat an old shoe if it was dipped in dark chocolate.
-After perfecting a gluten free pound cake recipe it was only natural the next recipe be a gluten free chocolate pound cake!
+In my kitchen, if a dessert can be made with chocolate, it will be.
+I'd eat an old shoe if it was dipped in dark chocolate!

-Bob's Red Mill 1:1 All Purpose Flour is my favorite gluten free all purpose flour.
+- Bob's Red Mill 1:1 All Purpose Flour - My favorite gluten free all purpose flour blend.
 The taste and texture is on point and it's widely available.
-I buy it at Walmart and Target, or on Amazon.
+I buy it at Walmart, Target, or on Amazon.

-Sour cream helps make the cake moist, rich, and dense like any good pound cake should be.
+- Sour cream - To keep the cake moist, rich, and dense like any good pound cake should be!
+For best results, use full-fat sour cream.

-Semisweet chocolate chips add even more chocolatey flavor to this decadent pound cake.
-It's sort of like a double chocolate bakery style muffin and pound cake had a baby.
+- Semisweet chocolate chips - Adds even more chocolatey flavor to this decadent pound cake.
+It's like a bakery style chocolate muffin and a pound cake had a baby.

 Helpful Tips

-- Wait for it to cool a while before trying to get it out of the pan.
+- Let it cool for at least 15 minutes before removing it from the pan!
 This one is incredibly difficult because it looks amazing and it smells amazing BUT don't let all that hard work go to waste.
 Wait for it to cool so it won't fall apart when you try to take it out.

-- Room temperature pound cake is more dense than warm pound cake.
+- Room temperature pound cake is much denser than warm pound cake.
+It settles as it cools.
 I wait until mine is completely room temp before diving in.

 FAQs